Depending on your next Amtrak adventure, one of the Amtrak lounges could be part of your next rail journey!

 |5:30 am – 9:30 pm, daily||Between the ticket office and the information booth|

 |6:00 am – 9:00 pm, daily||In the hallway leading to the Great Hall|

 Los Angeles Union Station

-|Second floor, above the ticket office.
-Walk toward the car rental booths; then take a left and then up the stairs or take the elevator.|
+|5:00 am – 10:00 pm, daily||On the second floor, above the ticket office, walk toward the car rental booths, then take a left.
+From there, head up the stairs or take the elevator.|

 |Philadelphia, PA (PHL)|

 William H Gray III 30th Street Station

 |6:30 am – 9:00 pm daily||End of the hall behind stairway 1, then up the stairs|

 |9:30 am – 5:40 pm, daily||Inside the boarding area at gate 5|

 New York Penn Station